-TO READ THE FULL STORY SCAN OR CODE OR VISIT HTTPS://ATU.CR/IECF BIOMEDICAL SCIENCES, UCR PALM DESERT TEAM UP FOR HEALTH AND WELLNESS LECTURES
+TO READ THE FULL STORY

+SCAN OR CODE OR VISIT HTTPS://ATII CR/IECE

+BIOMEDICAL SCIENCES, UCR PALM DESERT TEAM UP FOR HEALTH AND WELLNESS LECTURES

 In the Spring of 2024, the Division of Biomedical Sciences hosted a trio of health and wellness lectures at the UCR Palm Desert Center.
-The series wrapped on April 2 with Monica Carson, PhD presenting on "Promoting Lifelong Brain Health - It's Not All in

-SCAN OR CODE OR VISIT HTTPS://ATU.CR/HWSERIES TO WATCH THE VIDEO SERIES The series kicked off on February 29 with Nicholas DiPatrizio, PhD speaking on "What is Our Body's Natural Cannabis" and Maurizio Pellecchia, PhD presenting on "Targeted Anti-Cancer Treatements from Academic Research."
+The series kicked off on February 29 with Nicholas DiPatrizio, PhD speaking on "What is Our Body's Natural Cannabis" and Maurizio Pellecchia, PhD presenting on "Targeted Anti-Cancer Treatements from Academic Research."
 On March 26, David Lo, MD, PhD, and his graduate student Keziyah Yisrael, PhD, presented their research on "Asthma and the Salton Sea: Community Studies on the Disparate Effects of Environmental Exposures and Health Impacts."
-Your Genes" and Sika Zheng, PhD presenting on "Catalyzing Change: Advancing Health and Biotech Frontiers Through RNA Research at UCR."
+The series wrapped on April 2 with Monica Carson, PhD presenting on "Promoting Lifelong Brain Health - It's Not All in Your Genes" and Sika Zheng, PhD presenting on "Catalyzing Change: Advancing Health and Biotech Frontiers Through RNA Research at UCR."